-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 You should contact the UK High Commission in Canberra for the most up to date information.
-Visa information is also available from UK Border Agency.
-Australia's High Commission and Honorary Consulates in the United Kingdom cannot provide assistance with visas or if you are refused the right to enter the United Kingdom.
+Visa information is also available from UK Visas and Immigration.
+The Australian High Commission in the UK cannot provide assistance with visas or if you are refused entry to the UK.

-The UK Border Agency advises that if you are refused entry into the United Kingdom then you will be informed in writing of the reasons why you have been refused entry; if you have a right of appeal; and when you will be removed from the United Kingdom.
-The UK Border Agency advises that if you have the right to appeal, you will be given details of who you should contact.
+UK Visas and Immigration advises that if you are refused entry into the UK then you will be informed in writing of the reasons why you have been refused entry; if you have a right of appeal; and when you will be removed from the UK.
+UK Visas and Immigration also advises that if you have the right to appeal, you will be given details of who you should contact.

-The most up-to-date information on UK immigration changes can be found on the UK Border Agency website.
+The most up to date information on UK immigration changes can be found on the UK Visas and Immigration website.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry two copies of a recent passport photo with you in case you need a replacement passport while overseas.

 We assess there is a heightened threat of terrorist attack in a number of European countries, including the UK.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.

 On 29 August 2014, UK authorities raised the threat level from international terrorism for the UK overall, from ‘substantial’ to ‘severe’ (level 4 of 5).
 This higher threat level means that a terrorist attack is highly likely.
 For more information on the UK’s terrorism threat level system, see the UK Government’s official website.